The Best of Burgundy

 Introduction

-Prepare to indulge your senses in the birthplace of some of the world’s finest wines.
-Join Cork+Compass Travel’s exclusive journey through Burgundy (Bourgogne), where wine is elevated to the status of cultural treasure.
-This unforgettable expedition invites you to sip, savor and explore with privileged access to iconic wineries, emerging vineyards and the stories behind every bottle.
+Indulge your senses in the birthplace of some of the world’s finest wines.
+On Cork + Compass Travel’s exclusive journey through Burgundy (Bourgogne), wine is treated like the cultural treasure it is.
+This unforgettable expedition invites you to sip, savor, and explore iconic wineries, emerging vineyards, and the stories behind every bottle with privileged access.

-Guided by Wine Enthusiast Tasting Director Anna-Christina Cabrales, you’ll meet esteemed winemakers and discover their craft from grape to glass.
+Guided by Wine Enthusiast Tasting Director Anna-Christina Cabrales, you’ll meet esteemed winemakers and expand your knowledge of their craft, from grape to glass.
 Paired with exquisite French cuisine and charming accommodations, this experience captures the very essence of Burgundy’s wine country.

 Your Expert

-Anna-Christina Cabrales is the Tasting Director at Wine Enthusiast, reviews wines from Burgundy, Champagne and Rhône Valley for the magazine, and oversees the Wine Enthusiast Tasting Panel.
-Every year, the Wine Enthusiast Tasting Panel blind tastes and rates 25,000 wines and spirits from across the globe and provides reviews that are recognized in the industry as reputable and from trusted experts.
+Anna-Christina Cabrales is the Tasting Director at Wine Enthusiast, where she oversees the widely-respected Wine Enthusiast Tasting Panel and reviews wines from Burgundy, Champagne, and the Rhône Valley.
+Every year, the Wine Enthusiast Tasting Panel blind tastes and rates roughly 25,000 wines and spirits from across the globe.

-Anna-Christina is a mentor for Wine Unify and Bâtonnage Forum; the founder of Sommation, which promotes inclusion and conversation around all topics surrounding wine; a Dame Chevalier for L’Ordre des Coteaux de Champagne; and the NY educational liaison for the Comité Interprofessionnel du vin de Champagne.
+Anna-Christina is a mentor for Wine Unify and Bâtonnage Forum; the founder of Sommation, which promotes inclusion and conversation around all topics surrounding wine; a Dame Chevalier for L’Ordre des Coteaux de Champagne; and the New York educational liaison for the Comité Interprofessionnel du vin de Champagne.

-Anna-Christina travels to France quarterly including the Burgundy region.
-In fall 2025, she will be inducted into the La Confrérie des Chevaliers du Tastevin, which is a fraternity of wine connoisseurs who work to protect and promote the Burgundy AOP.
+Anna-Christina travels to France quarterly, including the Burgundy region.
+She has been selected to be inducted into the La Confrérie des Chevaliers du Tastevin, a fraternity of wine connoisseurs who work to protect and promote the Burgundy AOP.

-Anna-Christina was the Director of Education at Independence Wine & Spirits, a fine wine importer of Taub Family Selections, and she was previously the General Manager & Wine Director of Morrell Wine Bar.
-She had high success in both these roles from her deep knowledge and understanding of the Burgundy region.
+Anna-Christina previously served as Director of Education at Independence Wine & Spirits, a fine wine importer of Taub Family Selections, and General Manager & Wine Director of Morrell Wine Bar.

-A graduate and sommelier from The French Culinary Institute, she will personally pair the perfect wines for the decadent meals, artisanal cheese shop visits and epicurean experiences planned for this trip.
+A graduate of the French Culinary Institute, she will personally pair the perfect wines for the trip’s many decadent meals and epicurean experiences.

 Highlights